 How do we teach students the norms?

 Instead of just projecting the norms and talking through them one by one, we use group tasks that highlight the need for these norms.
 These kinds of tasks are called skillbuilders and are based on Elizabeth Cohen and Rachel Lotan’s book Designing Groupwork (Teachers College Press, 2014).
 Stanford University has compiled the files for these skillbuilders in this collection.
+One of our favorite norm-building activities from this set is Lots of Dots, which teaches students the norm that everyone contributes, and that participating means talking AND listening.
 If you’re interested in reading more about setting up and facilitating groupwork, we highly recommend Cohen and Lotan’s book!

 After having introduced the norms through various tasks on the first few days of school (we usually choose 2 or 3 of them per year), we have students look again at our own list of class norms and explain why those are important for the functioning of our group.
 We ask students if they think we need to add any norms to our list or make any revisions.